ibm-cloud-docs/vpc/vsi_is_profiles.md

 The Balanced profile family includes both profiles that are provisioned with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).

-LinuxONE (s390x processor architecture) profiles can be used to provision virtual server instances in the Tokyo region.
+LinuxONE (s390x processor architecture) profiles can be used to provision virtual server instances in the Japan (Tokyo), United Kingdom (London), and São Paulo regions.
 {: preview}

 | Instance profile | vCPU | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |